The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse: Materials and Method

+Documenting the layout of specimens is a key component of the preparation process, and ultimately post-processing.
 Once the bone fragments were arranged in the desired order along the first packaging strip, the specimen catalog number was recorded in a \emph{.csv} file (see \hyperref[fig: scanlayoutexample]{Figure} \ref{fig: scanlayoutexample}).
 (A template can be downloaded from the \href{https://amaaze.umn.edu/software}{AMAAZE website} and \href{https://github.com/jwcalder/AMAAZETools}{GitHub}.)
-It is essential to adhere to the prescribed \emph{.csv} file format in for the algorithm to function properly.
-It is equally important to label the "head" of the packet such that it is placed properly on the CT scanning bed.
-Each line item in the \emph{.csv} file is dedicated to one packet and the algorithm reads the line from left to right (preferably "head" to "foot" on the scanning bed).
-Therefore the leftmost entry in the \emph{.csv} file is generally at the "head" of the packet.
-Should there be an error when the packet is placed on the bed such that it is scanned from "foot" to "head", then the entry for the column labeled "CTHead2Tail" should be changed to R2L so that the line is read in the opposite direction.
+It is essential to adhere to the prescribed \emph{.csv} file format for the algorithm to function properly.
+It is equally important to label the ``head'' of the packet such that it is placed properly on the CT scanning bed.
+Each line item in the \emph{.csv} file is dedicated to one packet and the algorithm reads the line from left to right (preferably ``head'' to ``foot'' on the scanning bed).
+Therefore the leftmost entry in the \emph{.csv} file is generally at the ``head'' of the packet.
+Should there be an error when the packet is placed on the bed such that it is scanned from ``foot'' to ``head'', then the entry for the column labeled ``CTHead2Tail'' can be changed to R2L so that the line is read in the opposite direction.
+This happened a couple of times due to user error and our method can easily handle it in post-processing.

 We took photographs of how the fragments were laid out on the foam strip for reference and back-up in case there were errors when recording information in the \emph{.csv} file.
 A wide angled shot of the entire layout of the package was taken, with the package number displayed in the front and center of the image (see \hyperref[fig: process]{Figure} \ref{fig: process}\hyperref[fig: process]{A}).
 Pictures of the layout of each fragment were taken as well.
 The specimen number for the individual bone fragment was clearly visible in the image, along with a part of the previous bone specimen for context (see \hyperref[fig: process]{Figure} \ref{fig: process}\hyperref[fig: process]{B}).
-For fragments that were not directly labeled, the bag with the specimen number of the bone was placed above the fragment in the picture (see \hyperref[fig: process]{Figure} \ref{fig: process}\hyperref[fig: process]{C}).
+Some fragments were not directly labeled, but rather stored in individual bags that bore the specimen label.
+In these instances, the bag was placed above the fragment for the picture (see \hyperref[fig: process]{Figure} \ref{fig: process}\hyperref[fig: process]{C}).
+Once the packages were sealed, the bags were taped to the outside of the scanning package for ease of repackaging later.